Eadbald of Kent: Early Kent and early sources

 Settlement of Kent by continental peoples, primarily Jutes, was complete by the end of the sixth century.
-Eadbald's father, Æthelberht, probably came to the throne in about 589 or 590, though the chronology of his reign is very difficult to determine accurately. Æthelberht was recorded by the early chronicler Bede as having overlordship, or imperium, over other Anglo-Saxon kingdoms.
+Eadbald's father, Æthelberht, probably came to the throne in about 589 or 590, though the chronology of his reign is very difficult to determine accurately. Æthelberht was recorded by the early chronicler Bede as having imperium, or overlordship, over other Anglo-Saxon kingdoms.
 This dominance led to wealth in the form of tribute, and Kent was a powerful kingdom at the time of Æthelberht's death in 616, with trade well-established with the European mainland.

 Roman Britain had become fully Christianized, but the Anglo-Saxons retained their native faith.
 In 597 Augustine was sent by Pope Gregory I to England to convert them to Christianity.
 Augustine landed in eastern Kent, and soon managed to convert Æthelberht, who gave Augustine land in Canterbury.
 Two other rulers, Sæberht, king of Essex, and Rædwald, king of East Anglia, were converted through Æthelberht's influence.

 An important source for this period in Kentish history is The Ecclesiastical History of the English People, written in 731 by Bede, a Benedictine monk from Northumbria.
 Bede was primarily interested in the Christianization of England, but he also provides substantial information about secular history, including the reigns of Æthelberht and Eadbald.
 One of Bede's correspondents was Albinus, abbot of the monastery of St. Peter and St. Paul (subsequently renamed St. Augustine's) in Canterbury.
 A series of related texts known as the Legend of St Mildrith provides additional information about events in the lives of Eadbald's children and throws some light on Eadbald himself.
 The Anglo-Saxon Chronicle, a collection of annals assembled in about 890 in the kingdom of Wessex, also provides information.
 Other sources include papal letters, regnal lists of the kings of Kent, and early charters.
 Charters were documents drawn up to record grants of land by kings to their followers or to the church, and they provide some of the earliest documentary sources in England.
 None survive in original form from Eadbald's reign, but some later copies exist.